Mac passed away in 1982. Mary, his wife, in 2002.

 Welcome to ace1945.com

-Many of the men who saw actual combat in WWII hardly ever shared their war experience with anyone, not even
+Many of the men who saw actual combat in WWII seldom shared their war experience with anyone, not even

 their wives or children.
 They were more likely to keep it to themselves.
 They did their job in the war and came